 Salt Lake City, UT

-vocals, vocal harmonies, violin, acoustic or electric guitar, acoustic or electric bass, piano, accordion, percussion
+vocals, vocal harmonies, violin, acoustic or electric guitar, piano, accordion, hand percussionist

 Kate MacLeod "channels the spirit of the great